Reconstructing Multi-Scale Physical Fields from Extremely Sparse Measurements with an Autoencoder-Diffusion Cascade: Results

 We first employ a functional autoencoder to learn compact representations of the circular cylinder flow fields.
-To encourage robustness, the model is trained in a masked manner, where only $50\%$ of the grid points in each snapshot are provided to the encoder and the task is to reconstruct the full field from this partial information.
+To encourage robustness, the model is trained in a masked manner, where only $2\%$ of the grid points in each snapshot are provided to the encoder and the task is to reconstruct the full field from this partial information.

 To investigate the latent representation learned by the functional autoencoder, we first visualize the extracted latent vectors of the cylinder flow dataset.
 Specifically, the 32-dimensional latent vectors are projected into a two-dimensional space using the t-distributed Stochastic Neighbor Embedding (t-SNE) technique \cite{maaten2008visualizing}.
-Each point in Fig. \ref{fig:cylinder flow latent space} corresponds to the latent variable of a single flow snapshot.
-It can be observed that the training data associated with different internal boundary configurations are well separated in the latent space, and the latent vectors of snapshots from the same configuration form circular patterns.
+Each scattered point in Fig. \ref{fig:cylinder flow latent space} corresponds to the latent variable of a single flow snapshot.
+It can be observed that the training data associated with different internal boundary configurations are well separated in the latent space, while the latent vectors of snapshots from the same configuration form circular patterns.
 This circular structure reflects the inherent periodicity of the velocity fields in cylinder wake flows.
-Moreover, the latent vectors corresponding to the test dataset exhibit the same characteristic structures, indicating that the functional autoencoder has effectively captured both the temporal and geometric features of the flow fields.
+Moreover, the latent vectors corresponding to the test dataset exhibit the same characteristic structures, indicating that the functional autoencoder has effectively captured both the temporal and geometric features of the given flow fields.